Olaus Petri: Career

 The Petri brothers' efforts to teach their king and fellow Swedes about Luther's ideas bore fruit the following year, as the Diet of Västerås declared Sweden Lutheran.
 In 1531, Olaus published a slightly simplified version of the Catholic mass in Swedish.
 Vasa also confirmed the kingdom's Lutheran alignment in 1531 by appointing Lars (who had been ordained a priest in 1527 and had married a daughter of the king's cousin that year) Archbishop of Uppsala, in part because the Pope refused to acknowledge the consecration of his candidate as bishop of Strängnäs, Magnus Sommar (1528–36; ultimately deposed and forced into retirement by the king).

 Contemporaries described Olaus as energetic and pushy, particularly about matters in which he believed strongly.
 He also wrote a Swedish hymnal, liturgical manual, and many homiletic and polemic tracts.
 In fact, some consider the brothers and their ally Laurentius Andreae (who had physically crowned Gustav Vasa king in 1523) responsible for most early Swedish printed literature.
 Olaus also wrote a Chronicle of Sweden, which despite some historical inaccuracies, contains many interesting facts and anecdotes and remains an important historical document.
 Olaus also had an important part in translating the whole Bible into the vernacular; the Gustav Vasa Bible was completed circa 1541.

 In 1539, Olaus Petri was ordained a priest, as permitted under Luther's reforms, and perhaps influenced by the Sun dog phenomenon of 20 April 1535 which caused Olaus to commission the mystical painting Vädersolstavlan and preach some apocalyptic sermons.
 However, shortly after his ordination, Olaus' relationship with King Gustav deteriorated sharply.
 Olaus was arrested and put on trial for treason, supposedly because he had learned about a conspiracy against the King during confession and had not revealed it.
 One historian suggests that Olaus' writings criticizing the King's harsh punishments and taxation policies contributed to the criminal trial.
-King Gustav also wanted to control the church, while Olaus distrusted the king's autocratic tendencies and supported religious self-government.
+King Gustav also wanted to control the church, while Olaus distrusted the king's autocratic tendencies and supported religious self-governance.
 After Olaus Petri and Laurentius Andreae were found guilty on January 2, 1540, both received death sentences, and even his brother Lars signed the judgment.
 However, after much bargaining and many requests, friends managed to get both clergymen released on bail (Stockholm's merchants contributing to pay the stiff fines), although clearly their political careers had ended.